-Kate Upton accuses Guess co-founder Paul Marciano of sexual misconduct
+Kate Upton accuses GUESS co-founder Paul Marciano of sexual misconduct

+"I think obviously it's a huge problem," she said of sexual harassment in the fashion industry.
+"I think a lot of people around [those in positions of power] know about it and need to speak out.
+Not models, the people around them."

+Upton also implied there are "way more" cases of models being possibly assaulted on the job but wouldn't say if those incidents specifically involved Marciano.

-Kate Upton has publicly accused Paul Marciano, the co-founder of the Guess fashion line, of sexual misconduct in two separate social media posts.
+Upton publicly accused Marciano of sexual misconduct in two separate social media posts.

-On Wednesday, the 25-year-old Sports Illustrated model took to Twitter to name Marciano and lament his ability to still have power in the industry in the midst of the growing “#MeToo” movement sparked by allegations against Harvey Weinstein that led to the fall of many men in positions of power since October 2017.
+On Wednesday, the Sports Illustrated cover girl took to Twitter to name Marciano and lament his ability to still have power in the industry in the midst of the growing “#MeToo” movement sparked by allegations against Harvey Weinstein that led to the fall of many men in positions of power.

 “It’s disappointing that such an iconic women’s brand @GUESS is still empowering Paul Marciano as their creative director #metoo.”